 • after a heart attack (over 8 weeks).

-In addition, the severity of the disease and the development of complications, the need for observation in a special physiological mode, the presence of concomitant diseases.
+In addition, the severity of the disease and the development of complications, the need for observation in a special physiological mode, presence of concomitant diseases.

-Foods for inclusion in the diet after myocardial infarction
+Foods to include in the post-MI diet

 • Whole grains